Project type: Mod 4 Capstone

 Like chess, making an app involves strategy and moving pieces.

 In this case, a knight and bishop down.
 Originally a team of five, two members had to step away early on due to personal matters and job prospects.
-Fellow front-ender Elsa Fluss says of her remaining team, “Chris and I made it a priority to support Max with whatever he needed since he was building the back-end on his own.”
+Fellow Front End student Elsa Fluss says of her remaining team, “Chris and I made it a priority to support Max with whatever he needed since he was building the back end on his own.”

 “We struck a great balance between learning about the technologies we were using, and creating something simple, useful, and fun,” Elsa said.
 “We had excellent cross-team communication that really helped us problem solve and build this full stack application in such a tight timeframe,” Chris followed.